CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Implementational aspects

 \section{Implementational aspects}

 In this section we address key aspects of the implementation of the presented CutFEM higher order space-time approach with arbitrary polynomial degree in time and space.
 We use a software architecture that is built upon the C++ library \textit{deal.II} \cite{arndtDealIILibrary2020} combined with the linear algebra package \textit{Trilinos} \cite{thetrilinosprojectteamTrilinosProjectWebsite2020} under a Message Passing Interface (MPI) parallelization.
-All assembly routines and the algebraic solver are parallelized and can be run on standard multicore/-processor architectures.
+All routines for the assembly of the Newton-linearized algebraic system and the linear algebraic solver are parallelized and can be run on standard multicore/-processor architectures.
 Here, the mesh is partitioned into the number of MPI processes and each of these processes owns the cells and corresponding matrix and vector entries of its partition (and some additional overhead).
 Basically, the simulation can be run with an arbitrary number of MPI processes.
 For the simulations of this work we distributed exactly one MPI process to one physical CPU core.

 Now we firstly address the integration over cut cells which is an important ingredient of the practical realization of the CutFEM approach.
 Then, key blocks of the code are discussed.